-- Improve the utilization of human capital
+Improve the utilization of human capital

-- Ensure all projects deliver the people-dependent ROI
+Ensure all projects deliver people-dependent ROI

-- Mitigate change saturation and its detrimental effects
+Mitigate change saturation and its detrimental effects

-- Instill organizational agility and the ability to respond to increasing amounts of change
+Instill organizational agility and the ability to respond to increasing amounts of change

-- Create competitive advantage
+Create competitive advantage

-Ultimately, ECM revolves around three main components.
-ECM is:
+Ultimately, ECM comprises three main components:

 A common set of processes and tools for managing change

-- A leadership competency at all levels of the organization, from supervisors to senior executives
+A leadership competency at all levels of the organization, from supervisors to senior executives

-- A strategic capability that enables the organization to be agile, change ready and responsive to marketplace changes
+A strategic capability that enables the organization to be agile, change ready and responsive to marketplace changes

 ECM is not one-dimensional.
 It is not just offering a training program on managing change, nor is it just hardwiring readiness assessments into your standard project methodology.
 It is not just a culture that embraces change.

-Common processes and tools
+1. Common processes and tools

-- HR, Training, and OD professionals
+HR, training and organizational development professionals

-- Managers and supervisors
+Managers and supervisors

 With the structural elements (processes and tools) and human capital (skills and competencies) in place, organizations can truly set themselves apart.
 Organizations that build change capability have a higher capacity for change and can implement changes more quickly than their competitors.
 Building ECM, however, requires intention and focus.
-Learn more on how to build ECM here.